crystalnet/firefox-automatic-password-changer/README.md

 and set the "Test Directory" to "ADDONDIRECTORY\test\unit-tests" and check "Include subdirectories".
 Now the tests can be run by hitting the run button for the created configuration.

+To see the `console.log` output, go to "about:config" and add a new key named "extensions.sdk.console.logLevel".
+Then set its value to `info`.

 ## Integration Tests
 To execute integration tests with jpm execute: